BrightspaceHypermediaComponents/hmc-foundation/creating-new-components.md

 |`[['activity-usage', 'course-offering']]`| `activity-usage` AND `course-offering`|
 |`[['activity-usage', 'course-offering'], ['quiz']]`| (`activity-usage` AND `course-offering`) OR `quiz`|

-Tag resolution will always use the most specific logic available.
+Tag resolution will always use the most specific logic available; a component defined with a longer `AND` statement will be preferred over a component defined with a shorter statement.

 ### Registering